Sierra Helada Benidorm/Gelada Natural Park

 Due to being quite a moderately strenuous route it is suggested you take plenty of drinking water with you as there is no where to stop along the way.
 The route in some areas is steep up and down..

-We start our tour from the recreational area of the Albir, on (red), with a steady climb in zigzag that starts with a stone step path to reach the access road to telecommunication station , passing next to an old quarry.
+If starting from Albir - Start at the recreational area of the Albir, on (red), with a steady climb in zigzag that starts with a stone step path to reach the access road to telecommunication station , passing next to an old quarry.

 "Alt del Governador" At the end of this path we will reach the highest point of the Serra Gelada (438 m), where a telecommunications station is located.
 Continuing down a paved road will link back to the path (4).